 The Long Road to Restoration

-The newly renovated Colonial Revival mansion will be filled with art of all kinds created by local artists: Aisha Nailah, Alan Neider.
+In 2018, the newly renovated Colonial Revival mansion was filled with art of all kinds created by local artists: Aisha Nailah, Alan Neider.
 Amy Kaplan, Cynthia Mullins, Jahmane, Joan Wheeler, Kristen Ambrosi, Looketha, Michael J Clocks, Roberta Chambers, and Silas Finch.